 - Leave the box checked to publish the file as a hosted feature layer.

 Publishing a hosted feature layer allows you to share your data in a web map or app and configure it for reuse.
 Hosted feature layers also allow you to edit data, which supports community contributions.

 When you add a CSV file with location information (street addresses or coordinates), the features can be located on a map.
 In the field table, the Field Name column lists the field names (column headings) from the CSV file.
 In the Location Fields column, these field names are matched to appropriate categories of address information.

 - Click Add Item.

 Once you've added your file, it appears in your content and you can edit its details.
 To help others understand the purpose of your content, you'll complete the item details.
 You can refer to the Item Information section for improvement recommendations.

-- Click Add a summary.
+- Click Add a brief summary about the item.
 In the Edit Summary box, type the following text and click Save: Reported coyote activity in the Town of Oakville, Ontario Canada.

 - Edit the other item details:

 - Description: Reported coyote activity in the Town of Oakville, Ontario Canada.
 This is the source data for a crowdsourcing solution being developed by the city.
 It has multiple purposes and audiences.
 The community can report coyote activity and view reports that have been reviewed for quality.
 City staff can view all recently reported coyote activity and collect new data in the field.
 City staff in the office can review and modify data for quality before sharing it with the community.
 This layer was created for instructional purposes only and should not be used as an authoritative resource.